3. Selection Criteria, Review Process, and Final Phase Procedure

 The Michigan Department of Health and Human Services (MDHHS) reserves the right to modify its MSLRP selection criteria at any time in response to Michigan's changing healthcare provider needs.
-Applications must be 100 percent complete, legible, and meet all requirements described in the current MSLRP Opportunity Update, the MSLRP website, and on individual application forms.
-Selection criteria are presented below in the order they are used to determine which applicants will enter the final phase of the application process.
-MSLRP participants must work at HPSA-eligible practice sites.
-Applicants receive preference in the selection process for early submission of complete applications, priority provider type status, and for working at priority practice sites.
+Applications must be 100 percent complete, legible, and meet all requirements described in the current MSLRP Opportunity Update, the MSLRP website, and in instructions for individual application forms.
+Selection criteria presented below are used to determine the order in which applicants will enter the final phase of the application process.
+Applicants receive preference in the selection process for prompt submission of complete applications, priority provider type status, and for working at priority practice sites.
 Finally, randomly-generated lottery numbers assigned to each application are taken into account.

-Applications will be reviewed only until a sufficient number of complete applications have been reviewed to obligate program funds.
+Applications will be reviewed only until there are a sufficient number to obligate program funds.
 Remaining applications will not be reviewed.
 This may occur at any time during the application period.

-To be considered a top priority for this application period, graduating students and obstetric service providers not yet working in this area must enter into employment agreements to begin work no later than October 1, following the current application period.
+To be considered a top priority, graduating students and obstetric service providers not yet working in this area must enter into employment agreements to begin work no later than October 1, following the current application period.

-Priority Practice Sites: Providers working at priority practice sites also receive preference in the selection process for loan repayment.
+Priority Practice Sites: Providers working at priority practice sites also receive preference in the selection process as priority applicants for loan repayment.
 These include: